 - Polyfill or Pillow

 - Magic Eraser and Cleaners

 - Chrome Cleaner

-Thrift stores and Goodwill are a great place to shop for old luggage, but be aware that there are many makes and models that present challenges.
+Thrift stores are a great place to shop for old luggage, but be aware that there are many makes and models that present challenges.
 Please email me if you have another type and I will be glad to assist.
-The type featured in the second photo above is by far the easiest and most practical for a pet.
-Notice the metal piece that runs down the middle?
+The type with the metal piece that funs down the middle are the easiest and most practical for a pet.
 Inside that is a long thin metal rod, similar to a stretched out coat hanger that holds the two pieces together.

 When enough of the wire appears on the other end, grab with a pair of pliers and pull out.
 Wala, you now have two pieces of a suitcase, one for a pet bed and one for Vintage Suitcase Storage.